chenh19/MyWorkspace/docs/index.md

-## Fresh Install and Configuration of My Workspace
+## Fresh Install and Configuration of Kubuntu for Work

 ### [1/5] Create a bootable USB drive
 - Download [**balenaEtcher**](https://www.balena.io/etcher/)